-When Ted Larson, Vice President of Product Management and Marketing at Interface, has a passion for something he devotes his time and energy to mastering it, whether it is innovating industry game-changing products or discovering new tequila.
+When Ted Larson, VP Product & Project Management at Interface, has a passion for something he devotes his time and energy to mastering it, whether it is innovating industry game-changing products or discovering new tequila.

 This pursuit of excellence has served Larson well during his 30-plus year career in product design and engineering.
 His expertise has helped Interface establish itself as one of the premier innovators in the force measurement industry.
 Larson credits his success to being mindful of customer needs.

 “I believe the most important aspect of product development is listening to the customer and discovering the most difficult issues they face every day.”
 Ted Larson

 Larson started his journey at the University of San Francisco in 1979 where he would go on to earn a B.S. in Business and Organizational Behavior.
 Shortly after graduating, he quickly realized that he had a desire to become an engineer and wanted to bolster his skills as a maker.
 In 1987, Larson earned a B.S. in Electronics from Chapman University in Orange, California.

 His education and skillset boosted Larson’s career in the aerospace and defense industry where he held positions with Boeing and SYMVIONICS.
 Over the next 20 years, Larson would hold various management and executive level positions in manufacturing and engineering, initially starting in mechanical and eventually moving into electronics.
 He worked in a diverse range of industries including software, automotive, chemical and lighting.